-The Policy Compliance Document contains reference materials, legal compliance guidelines, and policy enforcement.
+Reference materials, legal compliance guidelines, and policy enforcement are available in the Policy Compliance Document.
 The Clarendon College Information Security Program and Clarendon College Information Security User Guide are also available on the Information Technology Services Policies website.

-The Clarendon College Board of Regents approved this policy on March 25, 2025, version 1.2.
-This policy was reviewed by Will Thompson, Vice President of IT, on February 17, 2025.
+This policy was approved by the Clarendon College Board of Regents on May 16, 2024, version1.2.
+This policy was reviewed by Will Thompson, Vice President of IT on May 9, 2024.